Vertical navigation: Autopilot

 VNAV is also the name of autopilot vertical modes in several aircraft.
 Some aircraft have two VNAV modes, VNAV Speed and VNAV Path (or Open Climb/Descent and Managed Climb/Descent in Airbus aircraft, respectively).
 In VNAV Speed mode, the autopilot adjusts the aircraft's pitch to achieve and maintain a selected speed (similar to flight level change/speed mode).
 In coupled VNAV systems, the autothrottle will automatically select climb power for climb and flight idle for descent.
 In VNAV Path mode, the aircraft adjusts the pitch to achieve and maintain the desired vertical profile.
 In coupled VNAV systems, the autothrottle will select flight idle for descent but can add thrust if the aircraft is dropping below the selected speed.
 In many aircraft equipped with spoilers, the FMS may also display a "drag required" or "more drag" message to indicate to the pilots that the aircraft is unable to stay on the VNAV path and maintain the selected speed, telling the pilots they need to use the spoilers to add drag and decelerate the aircraft.

 In modern aircraft, the aircraft will often stay in VNAV mode for almost the entire flight.
 The aircraft will typically climb in VNAV Speed and descend in VNAV Path.

 In some Boeing aircraft, there is a single VNAV selector button, and the autopilot will switch between VNAV Speed and VNAV Path automatically.
 This is known as common VNAV.

-Integration with PBN and WAAS systems

-Vertical navigation functions are increasingly linked with performance-based navigation (PBN) procedures that use satellite-based augmentation systems such as WAAS and GBAS.
-These integrations enable LPV (localizer performance with vertical guidance) and baro-VNAV approaches that deliver near-precision guidance for both fixed-wing and rotary-wing aircraft.